What are the symptoms of Morton’s Neuroma?

 How do you treat Morton’s Neuroma?

-Injections: Glucose injections can calm the nerve and reduce its size.
-These are done simply in the podiatrists chair and are well tolerated.
+- Injections: Glucose injections can calm the nerve and reduce its size.
+These are done simply by your podiatrist and are usually well tolerated.
 They can be done from the top surface of the foot which is less painful than from underneath.
 Corticosteroids can also be done in the clinic, though generally these are done from below after using a local anaesthetic.
 Corticosteroids generally could be expected to have a more rapid reduction in pain than glucose.
+There are pros and cons to discuss before going down this treatment path.

-Surgery: Rarely used as the simple treatments are very effective for this condition.
+- Surgery is rarely used as the simple treatments are very effective for this condition.
+The surgery would be performed by a podiatric surgeon or orthopaedic surgeon.